SihanChen46/computational_bootcamp/README.md

 - Follow staff and faculty instructions appropriately.
 - Show respect to all people.

-The Professionalism points are entirely at the instructor's discretion.
-They may include small ad hoc assignments, such as Student Info Survey about your preferred name and photo.
+Professionalism points are entirely at the instructor's discretion.
+Part of professionalism may include completing small ad hoc assignments, such as MSDS Student Info Survey and setting up online profiles for the tools MSDS program uses.

 I try to create an active learning environment in my classroom.
 Attendance is mandatory, you can't participate if you don't attend.
 It is the responsibility of the student to attend all classes.
 If you have to miss class, due to sickness, job interviewing, or other circumstances, please notify your instructor by Slack in advance.
 Supporting documents (e.g., doctor’s notes) may be asked for to accompany absences.

-Tardiness negatively impacts an active learning environment, thus will impact your professional grade.
+Tardiness negatively impacts an active learning environment, thus will impact your professionalism grade.

 You must show up to each session prepared.
 Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
 Expect to be "cold called".
 I call on students at random not to put you on the spot but to keep you engaged in the material at all times.